tigerxy/gradle-dep-tree-explorer/README.md

 Contributions are welcome!
 Please open issues for bugs and feature requests, and submit PRs for fixes or improvements.

-- Run `npm ci && npm test && npm run lint` before submitting.
+- Run `npm ci && npm run format:check && npm test && npm run lint` before submitting.
 - Keep changes focused; add tests when reasonable.
 - If proposing UX changes, screenshots or short clips help a lot.